Solesmes Abbey: Gardens

-Saints of Solesmes
+Saints

 Located within the transept of the church are "The Saints of Solesmes."
 These artistic masterpieces, whose creators have been lost to time, are displayed on both the North and South sections of the transept.
 Their estimated construction period was from c.
 1530 (being the date inscribed on the South colonnade).
 It is unknown who sculpted these icons, as nearly all of the monastery's archives were destroyed during the French Revolution.
 In addition, any records of who financed the creation of the Saints of Solesmes was lost with the destruction of the monastery's archives as well.
 It can be inferred the Saints of Solesmes were donated by wealthy benefactors, as the priory's finances at this time period would not have been able to finance a project of this magnitude.

-Religious life in Solesmes
+Religious life

 With the Rule of Saint Benedict being followed within the monastery, life was, and still is, one of rigid obedience.
 With the Rule being established around 530 A.D., the monastery has always been tied to the Order of Saint Benedict.
 In the year 1084, the French Bishop Hugh of Grenoble established the monastic Carthusians at Chartreuse.
 However, the Solesmes monastery did not change or sway from its role as a focal point of the Rule of Saint Benedict in France.

 Solesmes, being a Benedictine monastery, follows a two-part model of prayer.
 Opus Dei consists of the Work of God, being Psalms that are recited in common (together with one another) and Lectio Divina being a reflective period of reading Scripture and embracing God's word as a centre to religious life.